 This descriptive-cross sectional study was conducted from April to November 2010.
-Five hundred samples of blood, respiratory sections, urine, skin sores, and trachea were collected from patients of three large hospitals of Imam Khomeini, Milad, Baqiyatallah and transferred to the laboratory by BHI broth medium.
+A total of 500 samples of blood, respiratory sections, urine, skin sores and trachea were collected from patients of three highly large hospitals of Imam Khomeini, Milad and Baqiyatallah, and were transferred to the laboratory by BHI broth medium.

-In the laboratory each sample was cultured on blood agar and MacConkey agar (Merck Co., Germany) and incubated for 24 h in 37°C. Blood specimens was cultured in Trypticase Soy Broth (TSB) (Merck, Germany) and sub-cultured on chocolate agar.
-After 24 h, with direct examination (Gram staining) presence of gram negative coccobacillus was confirmed by the microscopic approach.
-In order to recognize different species of Acinetobacter, all suspected colonies were identified by colonial morphology, Gram-staining, positive catalase, negative oxidase, growth in 37 and 42°C and other biochemical reactions.
+In the laboratory, each sample was cultured on blood agar and MacConkey agar (Merck Co., Germany) and incubated for 24 h in 37°C. Blood specimens was cultured in Trypticase Soy Broth (TSB) (Merck, Germany) and sub-cultured on chocolate agar.
+After 24 h, with direct examination (gram staining), the presence of gram negative coccobacillus was confirmed by the microscopic approach.
+In order to recognize different species of Acinetobacter, all suspected colonies were identified by colonial morphology, gram-staining, positive catalase, negative oxidase, growth in 37 and 42°C and other biochemical reactions.

 After identification of Acinetobacter species, in order to determine the drug resistance phenotype, disk diffusion method as recommended by clinical laboratory and standards institute (CLSI) was performed.
-In this study 13 different antibiotic disks from Oxoid Ltd. (Basingstoke, UK) were used which included amikacin (30 μg), ampicillin/sulbactam (10/10 μg), aztreonam (30 μg), cefepime (30 μg), ceftazidime (30 μg), ciprofloxacin (5 μ), gentamycin(10 μg), imipenem (10 μg), meropenem (10 μg), norfloxacin (10 μg), ofloxacin (1 μg), piperacillin / tazobactam (100/10 μg), tobramycin (10 μg).
-In addition, the antibiotic potency of the disks was standardized against the reference strains of E. coli (ATCC 25922) as negative control and the reference strain of A. baumannii (ATCC 19606) as positive control were used.
+In this study, 13 different antibiotic disks from Oxoid Ltd. (Basingstoke, UK) were used, which included amikacin (30 μg), ampicillin/sulbactam (10/10 μg), aztreonam (30 μg), cefepime (30 μg), ceftazidime (30 μg), ciprofloxacin (5 μg), gentamycin (10 μg), imipenem (10 μg), meropenem (10 μg), norfloxacin (10 μg), ofloxacin (1 μg), piperacillin / tazobactam (100/10 μg) and tobramycin (10 μg).
+In addition, the antibiotic potency of the disks was standardized against the reference strains of Escherichia coli (ATCC 25922) as negative control and the reference strain of A. baumannii (ATCC 19606) as positive control was used.

-It is to say according to studies, isolates of A. baumannii that show resistance to three or more than three categories, including quinolone antibiotics (ciprofloxacin), broad spectrum cephalosporins (ceftazidime and cefepime), combined lactam/lactamase inhibitor(Ampicillin/sulbactam), aminoglycosides (amikacin, tobramycin) and carbapenems(imipenem, meropenem) considered as multi-drug resistant strains.
-Finally, for statistical analysis, data were entered into a database using SPSS 16 for Windows (SPSS Inc., Chicago, IL) and then, results by using Chisquare test were analyzed.
+According to different studies, isolates of A. baumannii that show resistance to three or more than three categories, including quinolone antibiotics (ciprofloxacin), broad spectrum (ceftazidime cephalosporins and cefepime). combined lactam/lactamase inhibitor (ampicillin/sulbactam), aminoglycosides (amikacin, tobramycin) and carbapenems (imipenem, meropenem) are considered as multi-drug resistant strains.
+Finally, for statistical analysis, data were entered into a database using SPSS 16 for Windows (SPSS Inc., Chicago, IL) and then, results were analyzed by using chi-square test.